ingdicath/push_swap/README.md

 #### _Swap_

-Do nothing if there is only one or no elements.
+Do nothing if there is only one or no nodes.

-- **sa** -> swap a - swap the first 2 elements at the top of stack a.
+- **sa** -> swap a - swap the first 2 nodes at the top of stack a.
-- **sb** -> swap b - swap the first 2 elements at the top of stack b.
+- **sb** -> swap b - swap the first 2 nodes at the top of stack b.
 - **ss** -> sa and sb at the same time.

 #### _Push_